Earth Ethos is led by Valerie and Lukas Ringland, who have been life partners since 2011.

-I am an East Frisian (Indigenous to northern Germany) and Ashkenazi Jewish-American woman who was raised by an Irish-American nanny.
+I am a Frisian–Sumerian/Jewish woman.
 My spiritual name is Cloud Clearer (Wulkenkloorjer) because I facilitate clarity and receptivity to inner wisdom and nourishment.
 Honesty is vital to me, my cosmology is Indigenous, and I am an animist.

-I am an Indigenous scientist, researcher, justice advocate, writer, space-holder, medicine woman, teacher, partner, friend, caretaker, and community member.
-I integrate indigenous science throughout all of my work.
-I have over a decade of experience in research, social policy and practice in Australia, the U.S., India, South Africa and Peru.
-In terms of formal training, I have a Ph.D. in social work, a J.D. in law, B.A. in maths, and certifications in mediation, restorative justice, kundalini yoga, and shamanic healing.
-You can view my CV here.
+I am an Indigenous scientist, researcher, writer, space-holder, medicine woman, teacher, partner, friend, caretaker, and community member.
+I integrate Indigenous science throughout all of my work.
+I have over a decade of experience in facilitation, research, and social policy and practice around the world (Australia, U.S., India, South Africa and Peru).
+In terms of formal training, I have a Ph.D. in social work, a J.D. in law, B.A. in maths, and certifications in mediation and restorative justice.
+I currently am writing a book about Indigenous social science and teaching an Indigenous science research methods course at UPeace, as well as working with individuals.
+You may view my CV here.

 I am an Anglo-Celtic Australian on a long journey to unpack the depths of my identity.
 So much of who I am has seemingly been shaped by the darker and overwhelmed aspects of Judeo-Christianity, masculinity and whiteness.
 I see it as being of vital importance to acknowledge and honour this darkness, whilst also trying to revitalise these aspects of being.
 Through this lens, overwhelmed masculinity becomes the sacred masculine, patriarchal and shame-based Judeo-Christianity becomes an honoured if flawed ancestral belief structure, and obliterating oppressive whiteness becomes a celebrated ethnic and tribal identity, in equal relationship with other tribes.